willenleal/rewards-api/README.md

 #### Option 2: Makefile
 Ensure Make and Go 1.22 or higher are installed on your sytem and run `make run`

+Note: The app will run on port 3000